immuni-app/immuni-documentation/Technology Description.md

 - **App Configuration Service.** This serves the Configuration Settings used by the App.
 - **OTP Service.** This facilitates the authorisation of the OTP used by the Mobile Client for authenticating with the Exposure Ingestion Service.
 The Healthcare Operator will collect the OTP from a consenting user who tested positive for SARS-CoV-2, and enter it into the HIS.
 The HIS will then record the OTP in a database, authorising it and making it accessible to the Exposure Ingestion Service.
 - **Exposure Ingestion Service.** When a Healthcare Operator informs a user that they tested positive for SARS-CoV-2, this service allows the user’s Mobile Client to start an upload of the TEKs it generated over the previous 14 days and their Province of Domicile.
-If any Epidemiological Infos from the previous 14 days are available, the Mobile Client will upload them too.
+If any Epidemiological Info from the previous 14 days is available, the Mobile Client will upload that too.
 - **Exposure Reporting Service.** This provides a scalable system to serve the TEKs of SARS-CoV-2 positive users to the Mobile Clients, after they were uploaded through the Exposure Ingestion Service.
-- **Analytics Service.** The National Healthcare Service needs to have some visibility into the number of devices the app is correctly functioning on, and the number of users Immuni is notifying.
-This helps it operate the system effectively, thereby minimising the epidemic’s health toll.
-The Analytics Service allows the upload of Province of Domicile, Epidemiological Infos (if any), and Technical Infos by the Mobile Client without identifying users.
-The data have certain limitations enforced by the A/G Framework to protect user privacy.
-Further protection to user privacy is achieved by uploading such data without asking the user to authenticate, and without leveraging a user identifier or device identifier.
+- **Analytics Service.** The National Healthcare Service needs to have some visibility as to the number of devices on which the app is correctly functioning, and the number of users Immuni is notifying.
+This helps it to operate the system effectively, thereby minimising the epidemic’s health toll.
+The Analytics Service allows the upload of Operational Info (together with the user’s Province of Domicile) by the Mobile Client.
+To help protect user privacy, the data are uploaded without identifying the user (who is not asked to authenticate in any way), and without leveraging a user identifier or device identifier.

 ## Mobile Client